DeerTears/GB-Studio-Community-Assets/README.md

 How music files are grouped here are by no means strict rules, but I would like to use the following genres for songs:

 - Action
-- Cutscene
+- Cutscenes
-- Logo Theme
+- Jingles
-- Menu Theme
+- Menu Themes
 - Overworld
 - SFX
-- Utility
+- Utility (templates for time signatures, other)

-A list will be created to host the names of song composers once pull requests start getting submitted.

 ## Things yet to be done:

-Create a step by step "How to make a pull request" tutorial in this document - *Good first issue*
+- Create a step by step "How to make a pull request" tutorial in this document

-Create SFX framework with an example SFX  - *Good first issue*

-**Other stuff**

-Create Music genre framework with example music
+- Submit an example jingle
+- Submit example templates for songs in 4/4, 6/8, etc.